YadhuKrishna02/I-Pangram/README.md

 ## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?

-The main challenge I faced during the project is the deadline.
-Since it is a full stack project ,there are lot of areas to focus upon It helped me to manage my time for each module in the project
+Since it is a full stack project ,there were lot of areas to focus upon It helped me to manage my time for each module in the project